 I have previously acted as an external examiner for the Biotechnology degree at the Modern Science and Arts University in Cairo, Egypt.

-Undergraduate module tutor responsibilities;
+Undergraduate module leader responsibilities;

 Dr. Brown has a pedagogic research interest in the area of online teaching/learning and assessment.